LeonWong93/twitch-connector-mod/README.md

 ## Prerequisites

-This requires MelonLoader 0.5.3 or later be installed on your Audica installation.
+This requires MelonLoader 0.5.5* (or maybe later version support too ?) be installed on your Audica installation.

 Check out https://melonwiki.xyz for installation instructions.

+**Latest version v0.6.1 break my mod, 0.5.3 doesn't seem available anymore, 0.5.5 is what i currently using and seem fine*

 ## Installation